 A rental car alone was $60 a day and $100 per night was hard to come by for hotels – even at the most basic of accommodations.
 Plus, most highly rated whale-watching tours on Maui would be about $75 each.
 It was a challenge.
 But I was up for it.
 And just going for a day seemed like the best way to pack in some fun while staying committed to not spending more than we planned to.

-The early February day trip was a fantastic success!
+The early February day trip to Maui was a fantastic success!
 It was absolutely everything we hoped for and, yes, we were exhausted when we got back.
 But, it was totally worth it!

 Now that we had a successful day trip for a little over $300 all-in, we will be doing this all the time!
 So, I’m excited to share some tips for other Hawaiian residents who may be able to take advantage of this awesome opportunity to go on a mini-adventure somewhere new and exciting (or well-loved!).
 It really is easier than you may think if you plan it right!

 Want to Go to Another Hawaiian Island for the Day?
 Here’s How…